 35. From Table-2 it can be computed that the average amount of loss per affected household is around Tk.
-15,156.
-Actually this amount has been heavily influenced by the high price of Moog dal which is being cultivated in 0.98 acre land as the 2nd crop of a year.
-Again, none of the 43 APs will lose more than 10% of their annual income due to the loss of cultivation right to khas land.
-Instead, their income will be increased due to re-excavation of the canal/khal which will create irrigation facility during the Boro season.
-Moreover, the proposed new embankment will protect the area from saline water that comes through Lohalia river during the high tide at Bay of Bengal.
+2,730 (10 of the 24 APs, will be affected by seed bed).
+Again, none of the 24 APs will lose more than 10% of their annual income due to the loss of cultivation right to khas land.
+Instead, their income will be increased due to reexcavation of the canal/khal which will create irrigation facility during the Boro season.